‘One Piece’ Chapter 917 Spoilers, Release Date: Eiichiro Oda Taking A One Week Break

 In the final page of One Piece Chapter 916, Luffy, Zoro, and O-Kiku finally faced Holdem.
 Hawkins is also already near their location.
 Holdem threatened Luffy not to move or the lion in his stomach will cut Tama’s body in half.
 However, Luffy doesn’t seem worried that Tama will be harmed and looked very confident that he can save his ninja friend.

 Now that Hawkins is set to join Holdem, the clash between the Strawhat Pirates and the Beast Pirates looks inevitable.
 However, knowing that it is Eiichiro Oda who writes One Piece, there is a strong possibility that something unexpected will happen in the upcoming chapter.
-Law could probably use his power to save Tama and transfer Luffy, Zoro, and O-Kiku to other location.
+Law could probably use his power to save Tama and transfer Luffy, Zoro, and O-Kiku to another location.
 By doing that, they could prevent themselves from being further noticed by the Beast Pirates.
 The Strawhat Pirates and their allies will need to make preparations before engaging in an all-out war against Emperor Kaido and the Beast Pirates.